mominul/cppAvroPhonetic/README.md

 A C++ implementation of Avro Phonetic

 ### Overview
 **cppAvroPhonetic** implements the popular Bengali writing solution Avro Phonetic. cppAvroPhonetic has a header only class named **avrophonetic.hpp**.
-It derives from the parser written for **scim-avro** by Rifat Nabi.
+It is actually extracted from the parser written for **scim-avro** by Rifat Nabi.

 ### Features